 Your job is to keep the plants looking awesome.The position is perfect for someone who loves plants and especially loves cannabis plants and even more especially loves working with a crew to create a nursery full of happy, healthy plants.
 A background in horticulture is essential, either as formal employment or as a plant geek with a huge green thumb.
-(Though note that being able to grow a veggie or home weed garden is a bit different from a production nursery.)
-You need to be able to look at plants and determine their needs.
+You need to be able to evaluate plants and determine their needs.
 Why dots this one look funny.
 Does it need more or less water?
 A certain nutrient?
 Is there a pest or pathogen problem that needs to be solved?
 Is there a situation in the nursery that could lead to a future problem?
 How do you solve it?
 Prevention of pest, pathogen, nutrient or other problems is a priority, but if they arise, you will need to have a well-developed process for solving them in a timely and cost-effective manner.
 We will quiz you about your thought process during your interview, seriously.

 You will need to be familiar with pest/pathogen identification, using testing labs, mixing organic/non-toxic nutrients or pesticides (preferably from scratch—we don’t waste money on snake oil in pretty bottles), operation of spray equipment (backpack sprayers, mostly, and we can train you), troubleshooting irrigation systems (ours isn’t complicated) and record keeping (production and track and trace), among other things.
 We can train you in some details, so long as your overall sense of plant health and nursery operations is sound.

 You have to be comfortable and chill about delegating and overseeing work by other employees.
 Since you will have a detailed insight into every plant in the nursery, you will also likely be helping with both commercial and retail sales, coordinating overall nursery flow with other managers and, as you may have guessed, helping with every other aspect of the operation.